-- (A) Minimum qualifications.
+(A) Minimum qualifications.
 Physical therapists and physical therapist assistants must have current, non-restrictive licensure with the Oklahoma Board of Medical Licensure and Supervision.
-The physical therapist must supervises the physical therapist assistant, per OAC 317:30-5-290.1 (b) (1). - (B) Description of services.
-Service description.
-Physical therapy services include evaluation, treatment, and consultation in locomotion or mobility and skeletal and muscular conditioning, assistive technology, and positioning to maximize the member's mobility and skeletal/muscular well-being.
-Physical therapy services may include the use of physical therapist assistants, within the limits of the physical therapist's practice. - (i) Services are intended to help the member achieve greater independence to reside and participate in the community.
+The physical therapist supervises the physical therapist assistant, per OAC 317:30-5-290.1 (b) (1).

+(B) Service description.
+Physical therapy services include evaluation, treatment, and consultation in locomotion or mobility skeletal and muscular conditioning, assistive technology, and positioning to maximize the member's mobility and skeletal/muscular well-being.
+Physical therapy services may include physical therapist assistants, within the limits of the physical therapist's practice.

+(i) Services are intended to help the member achieve greater independence to reside and participate in the community.
 Services are provided in any community setting as specified in the member's IP.
-The IP must_includes a practitioner's prescription.
-For this Section's purposes-of this Section, practitioners are defined as licensed medical and osteopathic physicians, and physician assistants in accordance with the rules and regulations covering the OHCA SoonerCare program. - (ii) The provision of services Service provision includes a written report or record documentation in the member's record, as required. - (C) Coverage limitations.
-Payment For compensable services, payment is made for compensable services to individual physical therapists for direct services or for services provided by a qualified physical therapist assistant within the physical therapist's employment.
-Payment is made in 15 minute fifteen-minute (15-minute) units with a limit of four hundred and eighty (480) units per Plan of Care year.
-POC.
+The IP includes a practitioner's prescription.
+For this Section's purposes, practitioners are defined as licensed medical and osteopathic physicians and physician assistants in accordance with the rules and regulations covering the OHCA SoonerCare program.

+(ii) Service provision includes a written report or record documentation in the member's record, as required.

+(C) Coverage limitations.
+For compensable services, payment is to individual physical therapists for direct services or for services provided by a qualified physical therapist assistant within the physical therapist's employment.
+Payment is made in fifteen-minute (15-minute) units with a limit of four hundred and eighty (480) units per POC.
 Payment is not allowed solely for written reports or record documentation.